-The Front is a 1976 comedy-drama film directed by Martin Ritt and starring Woody Allen as a bookie who acts as a front for television writers blacklisted during the Red Scare of the 1950s.
+The Front is a 1976 comedy-drama film directed by Martin Ritt and starring Woody Allen as a bookie who acts as a front for television writers blacklisted during the Red Scare of the early 1950s.

 The Front provides examples of:

 - Becoming the Mask: Though he doesn't become a genuine writer, Howard comes to sympathize with the blacklisted artists he's met, and refuses to give the HUAC members any names.